UN nuclear chief says Iran to grant 'less access' to program - WTMJ

 “Some of them may have security ramifications for Iran, whose peaceful nuclear sites have been attacked,” Zarif said.
 “For a country whose nuclear scientists have been murdered in terrorist operations in the past — and now recently with Mr. Fakhrizadeh — confidentiality is essential.”

-Gambrell reported from Dubai, United Arab Emirates.
-Associated Press writer Zeke Miller contributed.
+Jon Gambrell reported from Dubai, United Arab Emirates, and David Rising from Berlin.
+Associated Press writer Zeke Miller contributed to this report from Washington.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.